SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ### How to edit or delete a SmartREST template

-To edit a SmartREST template either click the desired template or click the 3-dots icon and in the context menu click **Edit**.
+To edit a SmartREST template either click the desired template or click the menu icon and in the context menu click **Edit**.

-To delete a SmartREST template click the 3-dots icon and in the context menu click **Remove**.
+To delete a SmartREST template click the menu icon and in the context menu click **Remove**.

 ### How to export a SmartREST template

-To export a SmartREST template click the 3-dots icon and in the menu click  **Export**.
+To export a SmartREST template click the menu icon and in the menu click  **Export**.
 The template will automatically be downloaded.

 To export a SmartREST template as CSV file follow these steps: